 This comprehensive 48 hour Delhi itinerary combines the heritage with spirituality, delicious food and shopping.
-Spending 2 days in Delhi will give you the opportunity to experience a little bit of everything.
+Spending 2 days in Delhi will allow you to experience a little bit of everything, including famous Indian landmarks.

 Using the map of Delhi, you can explore all the days and stops.

 On the first day, let us start our 2 days in Delhi with a visit to the historical part of town – Old Delhi.

 Fondly referred to as Delhi – 6, Old Delhi is oozing with historical charm and Mughal architecture with numerous monuments dating back to the Mughal Era.

 Let us kick off your first day in Delhi with a breakfast to remember.
 Chandni Chowk is the oldest and busiest parts of the city but is oozing with the Old Delhi charm.
 It used to be a traders market in the past but over the years has turned into a foodie’s paradise.